 Overview

-SIP (Systematic Investment Plan) and SWP (Systematic Withdrawal Plan) are mirror images of each other.
+SIP (Systematic Investment Plan) and SWP (Systematic Withdrawal Plan) work as mirror images of each other.
 A SIP puts a fixed amount into a mutual fund every month.
 An SWP takes a fixed amount out of a mutual fund every month.
 One builds a corpus; the other deploys it.

-Most investors use SIP for the first 25โ30 years of their working life, then switch to SWP in retirement to generate a regular income from the corpus they have built.
-Understanding when and how to make this transition โ and how each instrument is taxed โ is central to a sound long-term financial plan.
+Most investors use SIP for the first 25-30 years of their working life, then switch to SWP in retirement to generate a regular income from the corpus they've built.
+Understanding when and how to make this transition, and how each instrument gets taxed, sits at the center of a sound long-term financial plan.

 Side-by-Side Comparison